Cisco ACI Tutorial 3 – Sing a new song for sorting server groups and policy

 Step 3: Examine pre-defined Filters

 A filter policy is a group of resolvable filter entries.
-Each filter entry is a combination of network traffic classification properties.
-[Adapted from ACI Help]
+Each filter entry is a combination of network traffic criteria, similar to an Access Control List (ACL) [From ACI online help – Cisco removed online help in ACI v5.2(6)]

 • Note that there are a set of pre-defined filters defined in the common Tenant.
 These filter can be linked to any Subject in any Contract in any other Tenant.